 I didn’t have time to see what the current temporary exhibition is but in the past, I’ve enjoyed some magnificent still life oil paintings and the Aga Khan’s private collection of Islamic artefacts.

 The museum space also hosts free classical music concerts at midday on the first Sunday of the month except July and August.
-Check the programme for more details.

 Eating at the Gulbenkian